ywu20/sockemfia/README.md

    - Voting: each person votes for who they think the mafia is.
 The vote is announced to the clients so that people can see what other people voted for.
 Record          who's dead.
    - The people who are dead can continue watch the game but can't write anything to the server.
    #### What algorithms and /or data structures you will be using, and how.
-   - A struct will keep track of who's alive, dead, doctor, mafia, detective.
+   - A struct will keep track of the state of a player. (alive, role, ...)
+   - Each player will get a number (ID) and the file that stores their information would be named like that.
    - An array of structs will be used in order to have the statuses of all players in the game.

 ## Timeline